GoogleCloudPlatform/community/tutorials/migrate-oracle-postgres-using-ora2pg/index.md

 ## Install Ora2pg and initialize the migration project

 Ora2pg uses Oracle client libraries to connect to the source Oracle database to perform scans and exports.
-Though it is possible to install and use Ora2pg on the same machine as the source Oracle database, we recommend that you use a dedicated machine for Ora2pg installation and runtime to prevent potential interruptions to the source database.
+Though it is possible to install and use Ora2pg on the same machine as the source Oracle database, we recommend that you use a dedicated machine for the Ora2pg installation and runtime to prevent potential interruptions to the source database.

 This section shows an example of creating a [Compute Engine instance](https://cloud.google.com/compute/docs/instances/create-start-instance#publicimage) and installing Ora2pg on that instance.